 It remains unclear whether orthogonal spectral factors can be computed in a numerically stable manner with the algorithm remezwav, or whether the roots output by remezwav can be sufficiently refined by a subsequent root polishing algorithm prior to the spectral factorization.
-An opposing interpretation would be to consider the filter banks orthogonal or pseudo-orthogonal even though the error deteriorates, for the example in Table III, from negligible at $10^{-12}$ for RROMS(20;10) to significant at $10^{-2}$ for the RROMS(20;2).
-However, recall that the RROMS(20;10) is equivalent to a Daubechies minimum-length maximum-flatness filter bank and that the claimed advantages of the RROMS(20;2) in terms of increased selectivity do not appear to be significant enough to compensate for the loss of orthogonality, regularity, uncertainty, et c., as demonstrated in Table III.
+An opposing interpretation would be to consider the filter banks orthogonal or pseudo-orthogonal even though the error deteriorates, for the example in Table 1.3, from negligible at $10^{-12}$ for RROMS(20;10) to significant at $10^{-2}$ for the RROMS(20;2).
+However, recall that the RROMS(20;10) is equivalent to a Daubechies minimumlength maximum-flatness filter bank and that the claimed advantages of the RROMS(20;2) in terms of increased selectivity do not appear to be significant enough to compensate for the loss of orthogonality, regularity, uncertainty, et c., as demonstrated in Table 1.3.
+In any event, the trade-offs involved should be explicitly noted in any discussion of the filter banks' advantages and disadvantages.